L1uM4rt1n/L1uM4rt1n/README.md

   <li>🏫 I'm a Final Year student @ SMU IS</li>
   <li>💻 I'm pursuing a Bachelor of Science in Information Systems, specialising in Smart-City Management & Technology, as well as Digitalisation & Cloud Solutions</li>
   <li>💓 I'm passionate about building products which can bring more convenience and improve the well-being of our day-to-day lives</li>
-  <li>🤔 I'm interested in developing efficient and scalable Cloud solutions, as well as simplifying System Designs and Patterns</li>
+  <li>🤔 I'm interested an aspiring SRE and would love to work in Germany</li>
 </ul>

 ## 🌐 Social: